Sustainably fashionable – the way forward

 - Camille Reed – founder of Australasian Circular Textile Association, supporting and facilitating the acceleration toward a circular economy for the textiles sector;

-- Dr Clara Vuletich – sustainability strategist and designer with over 10 years international experience in sustainable materials, circular economy principles for fashion/textiles, and social impact issues in global supply chains;
+- Dr. Clara Vuletich – sustainability strategist and designer with over 10 years of international experience in sustainable materials, circular economy principles for fashion/textiles, and social impact issues in global supply chains;

-- Dane Ward – General Manager of Afends, a local lifestyle brand who are known for their Hemp Revolution campaign and driving change through sustainable fibres;
+- Dane Ward – General Manager of Afends, a local lifestyle brand that is known for its Hemp Revolution campaign and driving change through sustainable fibers;

 - Samantha Delgos – Production Manager at Arnhem, and passionate advocate for sustainable textiles and ethical manufacturing, an environmental activist with 5 years experience working closely with craft communities in India; and

 Our Chair, Madeleine Faught, attended this event, supporting Arnhem as a respected partner of Rainforest Rescue, but also in support of Arnhem’s determination for the creation of truly ethical clothing.
-The topics, talks and interactions fuelled a serious buzz among the panel participants, and from every member of the audience!
-The panellists provided their knowledge and insights of current sustainability measures within the industry and then delved into what might be possible for the rural based designers.
+The topics, talks, and interactions fuelled a serious buzz among the panel participants, and from every member of the audience!
+The panelists provided their knowledge and insights on current sustainability measures within the industry and then delved into what might be possible for rural-based designers.

 Madeleine was impressed with the speakers, and with the positive, enthusiastic, and warm Arnhem team.
-A company that obviously functions like a family unit; with mutual care, respect and support a key factor of their success to date.
+A company that obviously functions as a family unit; with mutual care, respect and support a key factor of its success to date.

 Want more good Rainforest news in your life?